blackcatacademy/blackcat-config/README.md

 - `max_stale_sec` recommended production default is `180` (fail-closed after stale).
 - RPC endpoints must be `https://` (plain HTTP is allowed only for localhost).
 - `rpc_quorum` must be in `1..count(rpc_endpoints)`.
+- `trust.integrity.root_dir` must be an absolute, readable directory and must not be writable by group/world.
+- `trust.integrity.manifest` must be an absolute, readable file and must not be writable or a symlink.

 Validate Web3 trust-kernel config: